Skip to main content

 Export Your Gradebook and Other Class Content

 Keeping a backup copy of your class grades can be important, especially if, several years down the road, a student asks for a letter of recommendation.
-Alternatively, it may be appropriate to download a copy of submitted student work for later reference.
-Be sure that you store any backup grades and other content to a secure location, such as a password-protected computer or a private folder on Pepperdine Google Drive.
+Alternatively, it may be appropriate to download a copy of important student work for later reference as evidence of learning.

 Learn How to Export Your Gradebook and Other Data